LockDown Browser Instructor Information

 How do I grade exams with the LockDown Browser?

 Because students are completing a Canvas assignment, you grade the exam the same way you would grade any other Canvas assignment.
-You do not need to use the LockDown Browser to grade (or create) the assignment in Canvas.
+You do not need to use the LockDown Browser to grade (or create) the quiz in Canvas.
 Only students need to use the browser while taking the exam.